diagrams/diagrams-doc/manual/diagrams-manual.rst

 however, there are a number of other combining methods (all ultimately implemented in terms of `atop`) provided for convenience.

-Two diagrams can be placed *next to* each other in a certain direction using `beside`.
+Two diagrams can be placed *next to* each other using `beside`.
+The first argument to `beside` is a vector specifying a direction.
+The second and third arguments are diagrams, which are placed next to each other so that the vector points from the first diagram to the second.

+.. codeblock:: dia-lhs

+  > example = beside (20,30) (circle 1 # fc orange) (circle 1.5 # fc purple)

+As can be seen from the above example, the *length* of the vector makes no difference, only its *direction* is taken into account.
+(To place diagrams at a certain fixed distance from each other, see `cat'`.)

 Concatenating diagrams
 ~~~~~~~~~~~~~~~~~~~~~~